mohamedhassen-jahha/Movie-APP/README.md

 # MOVIE APP PROJECT

-This is my first React project this far.
+This is my first React project this big so far.

 ## Objective: